 - Mentally divide your time allotment in half: Know how much time you have been allocated and plan to use only half of it.

 - Bring it!
 Executives look for confidence, clarity, and completeness of thought when listening to the ideas and proposals from employees.
 Your message and your body language must support the notion that you are confident about your ideas.

 - The harder you work, the more relaxed you will be: Practice your presentation until it is natural.
 Your confidence will be contagious.

-- If you are uncomfortable presenting, fix-it in a hurry: Chances are it’s too late to seek formal training or coaching, so, recruit a buddy you trust to offer critical feedback and run through the presentation with him/her.
+- If you are uncomfortable presenting, fix-it in a hurry: Chances are it’s too late to seek formal training or coaching, so recruit a buddy you trust to offer critical feedback and run through the presentation with them.
 Avoid this in the future by signing up for speaking training or joining a local Toastmasters group.

 - Leverage a subtle power move: If possible, grab a marker and get to the whiteboard.
 This is a presentation power-tip.
 By doing this, you involve and engage the audience and showcase your confidence and expertise.

 - When it comes to questions, remember the message map: If you put the time into crafting a thorough message map, it is the go-to source for answering questions.
 Reiterate supporting data and always tie the data to the core message.
 If you do not know an answer to a question, do not make the answer up.
 “I don’t know,” is perfectly acceptable, especially when it is followed by, “But I will find out and loop back with the team immediately.”